Auckland teen Grace Hill died along with boyfriend's parents in horror Hamilton crash

-The mother of a 16-year-old who died in a horror Hamilton crash along with her boyfriend's parents says she cannot understand how the vehicles collided.
+The mother of a 16-year-old who died in a horrific Hamilton crash along with her boyfriend's parents says she cannot understand how the vehicles collided.

 Auckland teenager Grace Hill was killed in the crash early on Sunday morning.